Appeal of 18 June: Reception and influence

 The speech of 18 June occupies a prominent place in the popular history of France, as in this street named after it in the town of Jonquières.

-After the war, de Gaulle's 18 June broadcast was often identified as the beginning of the French Resistance, and the beginning of the process of liberating France from the yoke of German occupation.
+After the war, de Gaulle's 18 June broadcast was often identified as the beginning of the French Resistance, and the beginning of the process of liberating France from German occupation.
 The speech began de Gaulle's entire future career, what he later described as his "legitimacy".
 He was the first French public figure to oppose an armistice with Germany, and the speech gave reasons why continuing to fight the war was not hopeless.

 Although the 18 June speech is among the most famous in French history, few French listeners heard it; most accounts of having heard it are false memories.
 It was broadcast on the BBC, a British radio station, which did not retain the unimportant recording.
 (Note: De Gaulle's son wrote: "I remember very well his fury when he came home rather late that night [the 19th of June] after the broadcast.
 He had learned from the BBC that his radio broadcast the day before had not been recorded.")
-The broadcast, practically unannounced, was by an obscure brigadier general who had only recently been appointed as a junior minister.
+The 18 June broadcast, practically unannounced, was by an obscure brigadier general who had only recently been appointed as a junior minister, and very few French people at the time listened to the BBC.
 Consequently, of the 10,000 French citizens in Britain, only 300 volunteered.
 Of the more than 100,000 soldiers temporarily on British soil, most of them recently evacuated from Norway or Dunkirk, only 7,000 stayed on to join de Gaulle.
 The rest returned to France and were quickly made prisoners of war.
 However, de Gaulle's speech was undeniably influential and provided motivation for the people of France and for the oppressed people of the rest of Europe.

+The themes of the speech would be reused throughout the war to inspire the French people to resist German occupation.
+Four days later, de Gaulle delivered a speech that largely reiterated the points made in his 18 June speech, and the second speech was heard by a larger audience in France.
+The content of the 22 June speech is often confused for that of 18 June.
+De Gaulle and the Free French cause may have benefited from the confusion, as the later speech has better writing.
+In addition, in early August a poster written by de Gaulle would be distributed widely in London and would become known as L'affiche de Londres (The London Poster); it is also often mistaken for the 18 June speech.
+Variations of this poster would be produced and displayed in Africa, South America and France itself over the course of the war.